How to Buy Someone Out of a House (Plus a Divorce Buyout Calculator)

 How is a home buyout calculated in a divorce?

-Start by getting your home appraised with the help of a professional appraiser.
-This will give you a very accurate estimate of the home’s fair market value that you and your lawyer can use in your calculations.
+A buyout starts with fair market value, then subtracts the mortgage payoff to get total equity.
 An online home value estimate tool can give you a general idea of what your house is worth, but this won't be exact.

 Home's appraised value $400,000